Ben Clements, Partner, Clements & Pineault, LLP, Chair of the Board; Chair of the Board’s Legal Committee

 Professor Goodman specializes in information policy law.
 Her research interests include media policy, spectrum policy, the use of information as a policy tool, advertising law, and the informational aspects of sustainability policy.
 She is an animal law expert and pioneered the teaching of animal law at the law school.
 She is Co-Director and co-founder of the Rutgers Institute for Information Policy & Law (RIIPL).
 Professor Goodman recently served as a Senior Visiting Fellow at the London School of Economics.
 She was also Distinguished Visiting Scholar at the FCC and helped in the production of a pathbreaking report on the Information Needs of Communities.
 Back to top.

-Lisa Graves is the Executive Director of the Center for Media and Democracy, the publisher of PR Watch.org, ALECexposed.org, SourceWatch.org, and BanksterUSA.org.
-She joined CMD in mid-2009.
-She previously served as a senior advisor in all three branches of the federal government, as a leading strategist on civil liberties advocacy, and as an adjunct law professor at George Washington University School of Law.
-Her former leadership posts include: Deputy Assistant Attorney General in the Office of Legal Policy/Policy Development at the U.S. Department of Justice; Chief Counsel for Nominations for the U.S. Senate Judiciary Committee for the Chairman/Ranking Member; Senior Legislative Strategist for the American Civil Liberties Union; Deputy Director of the Center for National Security Studies; Deputy Chief of the Article III Judges Division of the U.S. Courts (including oversight of the Financial Disclosure Office for judicial ethics).
+Lisa Graves is the Co-Director of Documented, which investigates corporate influence on our democracy.
+Ms. Graves is also the President and Founder of True North Research, a firm dedicated to strategic research and outreach to advance the public interest.
+She is a well-known researcher, writer, and public speaker.
+Ms. Graves’ research and analysis have been cited by every major paper in the country, and featured in critically acclaimed books and documentaries, including Ava Du Vernay’s award-winning film, “The 13th,” the Bill Moyers’ narrated “United States of ALEC,” and Showtime’s “Years of Living Dangerously.”
+Ms. Graves previously served as the Executive Director of the Center for Media and Democracy.
+In addition, she has also served as a senior advisor in all three branches of the federal government, as a leading strategist on civil liberties advocacy, and as an adjunct law professor at George Washington University School of Law.
+Her former leadership posts include: Deputy Assistant Attorney General in the Office of Legal Policy/Policy Development at the U.S. Department of Justice; Chief Counsel for Nominations for the U.S. Senate Judiciary Committee for the Chairman/Ranking Member; and Deputy Chief of the Article III Judges Division of the U.S. Courts (including oversight of the Financial Disclosure Office for judicial ethics).
 Ms. Graves has testified as an expert witness on national security/homeland security and transparency issues before both the U.S. Senate and the U.S. House of Representatives.
 She earned her J.D., cum laude, from Cornell Law School, and a B.S., with highest honors, from the University of Wisconsin-La Crosse.
 Back to top.

 Daniel Greenwood, Professor of Law, Hofstra Law School